sola-st/github-workflow-resource-optimization/README.md

 Alternatively, you can choose to skip using the Docker container and utilize our shared Python virtual environment.
 Open the current folder (where this README file is located) in a VSCode window.
 Then, select our shared Python environment as the kernel for running the notebooks.

-### Manually prepare the environement
+### Way 3: Manually prepare the environement

 If you prefer manual setup, follow these steps.

-Ensure you have Python 3.8 or higher installed.
+1. Ensure you have Python 3.8 or higher installed.
 In your terminal, in the same folder as this README file, execute the following commands:

 ```bash
 # create a python environement, preferably use Python3.8 or higher